jzlung/boardgames/README.md

 Board Game Recommender, and successor to BGG

 ## P1 FIX NOW
-- [X] bgg scrape doesn't have 'statistics' tag, which is vital
-- [ ] server has some error: `events.js:161    throw er; // Unhandled 'error' event`
-- [ ] learn how to website architecture / infrastructure
+- [ ] Data format
-- [ ] how to get blog into site; research other niche sites; medium embed (can't), others? jekyll?
+	- [ ] scraper needs to download the pictures into the assets archive
-- [ ] simplify data format
+	- [ ] simplify the data formats, the '@objectid' and '#text' keys

 ## MVP MVP MVP
-- [X] site name -> **bigboardofgames.com**
-- [ ] set up hosting -- digitalocean credits, calvin aws?
 - [ ] learn seo, pump out articles
+= [ ] design UIs: home page, game entry page, articles home page, article page layout
 - [ ] scrape up to 1000 games

 ### MVP MVP
-- [ ] set up app to take a query that is a game name, and return the data for it
+- [ ] set up landing page, with query input to return the game entry page for it
-- [ ] landing page, with query input
+- [ ] basic recommendation app
-- [ ] game entry page; create and add into routes
+- [ ] link to games in the article
-- [ ] google analytics
+- [ ] google analytics?

 ## MVP
 - [ ] JS vs db for data storage
-- [ ] calvin wants AWS
 - [ ] webpack
 - [ ] mailchimp
 - [ ] user accounts
 - [ ] users can rate games
+- [ ] forum or discussion or comments in game entry page
-- [ ] figure out some tracking software / site to replace this
+- [ ] figure out some bug tracking software / site to replace this

 ## FEATURES TO COME
 * game entry pages